F-I-D-O/Manuals/manuals/Windows/Powershell Manual.md

 - [SS64](https://ss64.com/ps/)

-## Script Blocks
+# Script Blocks: standalone blocks, functions, and scripts
 [documentation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_script_blocks)

-A basic unit of execution in PowerShell is a script block.
+A basic unit of execution in PowerShell is a *script block*.
 A script block can be:

-- a piece of code enclosed in curly braces `{}`.
+- a piece of code enclosed in curly braces `{}`,
-- a function
+- a function,
 - a script

 A script block can have parameters.
 The parameters are defined using the `param` keyword.
 Example: